-- · the availability of rebates under the Act - the applicant's need for financial assistance; - whether, and to what extent, the applicant provides a benefit or service to the local community; - · whether the applicant is a public sector, not for profit or commercial entity; - whether the rebate will assist in securing new development in the City of Playford; if the applicant has been subject to a substantial change in rating or valuation; - If the appacant has been subject to a substantial change in rating or the impact of adverse environmental impacts on existing business; - the extent of other financial assistance, if any, available to the applicant from other sources (eg Convincements or State government). - whether there are any relevant historical considerations that may be relevant; - the level of rates that would be applied by neighbouring councils; the financial consequences of the rebate for the Council; and - any other matters, and policies of the Council, which the Council considers relevant.
+- . the availability of rebates under the Act. - the applicant's need for financial assistance; - · whether, and to what extent, the applicant provides a benefit or service to the local - whether the applicant is a public sector, not for profit or commercial entity - whether the rebate will assist in securing new development in the City of Playford.
+If the applicant has been subject to a substantial change in rating or valuation; - the impact of adverse environmental impacts on existing business. - the extent of other financial assistance, if any, available to the applicant from other sources (eg Commonwealth or State government). - whether there are any relevant historical considerations that may be relevant. - . the level of rates that would be applied by neighbouring councils. - . the financial consequences of the rebate for the Council; and - any other matters, and policies of the Council, which the Council considers relevant.